umstek/parcel-typescript-react-antd/README.md

+# Difference from the `master` branch

+No babel dependancy; the complete antd distribution is bundled.

 # How to use

 - Click "[Use this template](https://github.com/umstek/parcel-typescript-react-antd/generate)" and enter details to create a new repository from this template, or